ms-prkhad/azure-content/articles/storage/storage-migration-to-premium-storage.md

 #### Data Disk VHD to be attached to new Azure VM instance(s)

-After the data disk VHD is uploaded to storage account, register it as an Azure Data Disk so that it can be attached to your new DS Series Azure VM instance.
+After the data disk VHD is uploaded to storage account, register it as an Azure Data Disk so that it can be attached to your new DS Series or GS-series Azure VM instance.

 Use these PowerShell cmdlets to register your VHD as an Azure Data Disk.
 Provide the complete container URL where VHD was copied to.